Gorky Museum

 The Gorky Museum is an architectural landmark of the "Moderne" style, the Russian term for Art Nouveau.
-It was built in Moscow in 1900–02 by the architect Fyodor Schechtel.
-It is also known as the Ryabouchinsky House, for the young Russian industrialist and art collector who built it.
+It was built in Moscow between 1900 and 1903 by Russian architect Fyodor Schechtel.
+It is also known as the Ryabouchinsky House, for the young Russian industrialist and art collector for whom it was built.
 After the Russian Revolution in 1917, the Ryabouchinsky family emigrated to France.
 In 1931 the Soviet government offered the house to the writer Maxim Gorky and his family.
 It was his home until his death in 1936.
 The widow of Gorky's son continued to live in the house until her death in 1965.
 It then became the Gorky Museum, dedicated to his life and work.
 It is located in the historic center of Moscow, at 6 Malaya Nikitskaya.
 Admission is free.